pybamm-team/pybamm-eis/README.md

 ```

 ## 💻 About PyBaMM
 The example simulations use the package [PyBaMM](www.pybamm.org) (Python Battery Mathematical Modelling).
-PyBaMM solves physics-based electrochemical DAE models by using state-of-the-art automatic differentiation and numerical solvers.
-The Doyle-Fuller-Newman model can be solved in under 0.1 seconds, while the reduced-order Single Particle Model and Single Particle Model with electrolyte can be solved in just a few milliseconds.
-Additional physics can easily be included such as thermal effects, fast particle diffusion, 3D effects, and more.
-All models are implemented in a flexible manner, and a wide range of models and parameter sets (NCA, NMC, LiCoO2, ...) are available.
-There is also functionality to simulate any set of experimental instructions, such as CCCV or GITT, or specify drive cycles.
+PyBaMM is an open-source battery simulation package
+written in Python.
+Our mission is to accelerate battery modelling research by
+providing open-source tools for multi-institutional, interdisciplinary collaboration.
+Broadly, PyBaMM consists of
+(i) a framework for writing and solving systems
+of differential equations,
+(ii) a library of battery models and parameters, and
+(iii) specialized tools for simulating battery-specific experiments and visualizing the results.
+Together, these enable flexible model definitions and fast battery simulations, allowing users to
+explore the effect of different battery designs and modeling assumptions under a variety of operating scenarios.

 ## 🚀 Installation
 In order to run the notebooks in this repository you will need to install the `pybamm-eis` package.
 We recommend installing within a [virtual environment](https://docs.python.org/3/tutorial/venv.html) in order to not alter any python distribution files on your machine.